 Students opting for Graphics will use a range of techniques and materials but primarily be working with papers, cards and board.
-Students will have the opportunity to design and make Graphic products covering various contexts such as packaging, point of sale displays for retail, board games, childrens' books, promotional materials and much more.
+Students will be expected to design and make Graphic products covering various contexts such as packaging, point of sale displays for retail, board games, children's books, promotional materials and much more.